University of California, Santa Barbara

 Reference Books

 Note-- lecture notes are provided here for early perusal.
 The course is moving to support mixed signal/analog issues as well as digital ones so the notes are likely to change over the quarter.
 I will indicate the lectures that have been updated.
+(Some course information is only available on Gauchospace).

 Electrical and Computer Engineering || College of Engineering || UCSB Web Site Directory